The Goa Connection – Chapter 5

 His next step dislodged a boulder.
 It gave way and rolled down the cliff wall, leaving Dan precariously balancing on one foot, sliding backwards.
 He reached out and grabbed a branch of a bush, managing to steady himself and prevent the tools from being lost.

-On reaching the cliff top, he hurried to a gap in the fortress stonework and dropped to his knees behind it, breathing heavily for a few moments before covering the short distance to the old cannon, abandoned on the ground and surrounded by flagstones.
+On eventually reaching the cliff top, he hurried to a gap in the fortress stonework and dropped to his knees behind it, breathing heavily for a few moments before covering the short distance to the old cannon, abandoned on the ground and surrounded by flagstones.
 Dan switched on the headlamp and searched for any sign of disturbance to the large stones, hoping to find telltale signs like new weed growth or soil removal between them.

 As Dan uncoiled the rope, he heard a vehicle approaching, so hastily abandoned his attempt to climb down the shaft.
 The glow from headlights appeared beyond the rear perimeter wall and gears crashed noisily as the driver negotiated the steep approach.
 Swiftly, Dan coiled the rope, refitted the manhole cover and manoeuvred the flagstone into position.
 Desperately, he kicked soil, grass and weeds over the stone and pressed the mixture down around the edges.
 After gathering up the tools, he dashed towards crumbling remains of a small building in a central area, hoping to hide in the shadows.